Skip to main content

 Which company has more employees?

-Insitro has approximately 300 employees, while Nabla has approximately 80.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Insitro has about 300 employees; Nabla has about 80.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Insitro and Nabla competitors?